rafalmaziejuk/Battleships/README.md

 One will be host (Host option) and the other will be client (Connect option).
 In IP input box put for example "127.0.0.1" and in Port input box "20".
-It shouldn't matter what you write in Port input box as long as it's the same in both clients.
+It shouldn't matter what you write in Port input box as long as it's the same in both clients and the port is not used by other activities.

 After successfuly entering a match you can put your ships on to the left grid by clicking left mouse button and dragging your mouse.